Barbie (media franchise): Cancelled projects

-The television specials released in 1987, Barbie and the Rockers: Out of this World and Barbie and the Sensations: Rockin' Back to Earth, were originally pitched as pilot episodes for a Barbie animated series that never materialized owing to the break-down in negotiations between DIC Entertainment and Mattel.
-The project eventually emerged with a whole new set of characters as Hasbro's Maxie's World in 1988.

-In an earlier version of the first Toy Story film, Barbie supposed to have a pivotal role.
+In an earlier version of the first Toy Story film, Barbie was supposed to have a pivotal role.
 However, Mattel did not authorize her use to Pixar, as they feared the film would not be successful.
 Additionally, they wanted to maintain Barbie's neutrality wherein every girl who bought a Barbie doll could imagine her as they wanted, rather than as she was portrayed in a particular film.
-However, after the success of the first film, multiple Barbie dolls had small roles in Toy Story 2, before the debut of the franchise's definitive iteration in the second sequel.
+After the success of the first film, multiple Barbie dolls had small roles in Toy Story 2, before the debut of the franchise's definitive iteration in the second sequel.

 The 1999 short film commercial, Barbie as Sleeping Beauty, which was released on Nickelodeon as a tie-in to a doll line and video game of the same name, was originally pitched to be a full-length film.
-In the 2000s, at the peak of classic princess-themed films, Mattel continued to pitch the idea of adapting the fairy tale based on the ballet, completing the adaptations of all three Tchaikovsky's ballets into the franchise.
-However, it was cancelled without any disclosure on the status of its development while doll lines were released on multiple occasions.
-Although the reason behind the cancellation is closely linked to The Walt Disney Company being granted to trademark the name "Princess Aurora" and included the acquisition of some of the music (also based on the ballet) for its animated film.
+At the peak of classic princess-themed films in the 2000s, Mattel continued to pitch the idea of adapting the fairy tale based on the ballet, completing the adaptations of all three Tchaikovsky's ballets into the franchise.
+However, it was scrapped without any disclosure on the status of its development while doll lines were released on multiple occasions.
+Although the reason behind the cancellation is closely linked to The Walt Disney Company being granted to trademark the name "Princess Aurora" and included the acquisition of some of the music (also based on the ballet) for its film.

-Upcoming projects
+Future

-Starting with the interactive special film Barbie: Epic Road Trip on 25 October 2022, Mattel signed a long-term deal with Netflix to bring more Barbie programming.
-This include not only making pre-2017 Barbie films previously held by Universal Pictures available through Netflix, but also producing upcoming projects which include animated specials and series based on Barbie exclusively for the streaming service.
+Starting with the interactive special film Barbie: Epic Road Trip on October 25, 2022, Mattel signed a long-term deal or contract extension with Netflix to make available the pre-2017 film catalogue previously held by Universal Pictures occasionally on the service and also co-produce upcoming projects which include exclusive animated films, specials and shows based on Barbie, while still maintaining the possibility of linear television broadcast agreements and YouTube engagements.
+On July 16, 2025, an animated feature film was announced to be in development at Illumination.

-Mattel currently published its upcoming projects on 16 February 2023 that was made available through this link which included a list of more Barbie content, as follows: